artysta/MTSChrzanow/README.md

-This Xamarin.Forms appliaction is writtern for Android & iOS devices.
+This **Xamarin.Forms** appliaction is written for **Android & iOS devices**.
 This application can be used by handball team, because it contains features such as:
  - news,
  - points table,
  - fixtures,